ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 13.581913948059082,-1.2630716562271118,13.486227989196777,-1.055734395980835
 ```

-To see a tutorial example for how to use this training and inference scripts you can look at the notebook in `tutorials/tutorial_notebooks/learning_tutorial.ipynb`.
+To see a tutorial example for how to use these training and inference scripts you can look at the notebook in `tutorials/tutorial_notebooks/learning_tutorial.ipynb`.